-The tools in this toolkit were developed and implemented through the six-city MFPT study.
-This guidance note also includes frequently asked questions (FAQs) from this study.
+Findings from this study highlighted critical service gaps in high-, middle-, and low-income countries throughout the world.
+To further build on this work, the Menstrual Friendly Public Toilet Working Group created the MFPT toolkit to share the tools developed and implemented through the six-city MFPT study.
+This guidance note, a key component of the toolkit, also includes frequently asked questions (FAQs) from this study.